vietduc1441/MxReactWidget/README.md

 5. Zip files in release in to a mpk package

 You can run: `gulp zip` to pack all files in ./release/**/* into ./test/widgets/

+TODO:
+use webpack to build tsx
+fix css bundle
+add launch and task